wulfy/alexa-homekit/readme.md

 Tests using Alexa handlers could use the context object defined in the file to display the result instead of trying to send a success answer to Alexa (only possible on lambda or real server)

 #### Mocked test
-In alexaMockups.js you have request example you can use in alexa command handlers or apiHelper commands.
+In `alexaMockups.js` you have request example you can use in alexa command handlers or apiHelper commands.
-In domoticzMockups you have domoticz answers example to "simulate" a device or a group of devices with special characters or subtype (for example)
+In `domoticzMockups.js` you have domoticz answers example to "simulate" a device or a group of devices with special characters or subtype (for example)
-=> You can use this mode to test discovery response from a domoticz device list (in JSOn format.
-See domoticzMockups.js).
+=> You can use this mode to test discovery response from a domoticz device list (in JSON format.
+See `domoticzMockups.js`).

 #### Test in real condition
-you can set PROD_MOD to "true" to enable http and database access (but you have to run a database in localhost to test oauth access and be aware commands will send data to devices)
+you can set `PROD_MOD` to "true" to enable http and database access (but you have to run a database in localhost to test oauth access and be aware commands will send data to devices)
 => This way is used to debug some clients having problems we can't reproduce by mocking data (so we ask them domoticz credentials and fill the oauth connexion with this)